 Print rights are one way for a copyright owner to give up some of the legal rights attained by the creator of the copyrighted work.
 For example, a photographer may issue a print right to the bride to legally print the copyrighted work.
 Print rights may go beyond printing and may include posting on a social network.

 Couples searching for a wedding photographer should be aware that some photographers will falsely mislead couples in thinking that they will get full copyrights to their photos but instead only deliver print rights.

-If your potential photographer is promising photo copyright release, ask them if that means you can sell the photos you receive and keep all the profits from the sale?
+If your potential photographer is promising a photo copyright release, ask them if that means you can sell the photos you receive and keep all the profits from the sale?
 If they genuinely release the copyright to you, they will give up all their rights to your photos.
 When a photographer releases the copyright to you, you can do whatever you want with your photos without the photographer’s permission.

 Now, this does not mean that wedding photographers will not give up their copyrights to your wedding photos.
-However, over eight years of photographing weddings, I have only heard of a couple of photographers that release their copyright to their clients for a price.
+However, after over eight years of photographing weddings, I have only heard of a couple of photographers that release their copyright to their clients for a price.

 The bottom line for couples hiring a wedding photographer is to understand that they do not own the copyright to their photos.
 Couples should make sure that they read and understand the copyright terms in their contract before signing.
 Don’t take your photographer’s word for it!
 If the copyright and print rights terms are missing in your agreement, ask for them to be included.
-Personally, I wouldn’t sign a contract that does not have clear written copyright and print right clause that is beneficial to me.
+Personally, I wouldn’t sign a contract that does not have clearly written copyright and a print right clause that is beneficial to me.

 Have questions?
 Let’s connect here.

 If you like this post, you may also be interested in these other posts: